 In the real estate industry, trust is everything.
 If potential clients don’t trust you, they’re unlikely to engage with your business.
 Bad web design is a sign of an untrustworthy business.
 That’s not exactly surprising – but just how much rests on the design of your website may shock you.

 A study of healthy websites showed a whopping 94% of people say design heavily influences whether they trust a website – and just under half say that it’s the number one factor influencing the perceived credibility of a business.

 Beyond your website looking visually appealing and professional it should display prominent contact information, include client testimonials and demonstrate your industry expertise though blog articles and market updates.
-A good real estate website design will show potential clients that you know what you’re doing – and that they can trust you to help them buy or sell their property.
+Good real estate website designs will show potential clients that you know what you’re doing – and that they can trust you to help them buy or sell their property.

 3. Help people find what they need

 When someone comes to your website, chances are they’re looking for information.
 Providing a positive user experience means visitors should be able to easily explore, understand your website, and find what they’re looking for.

 Well designed navigation, clear, content, visual hierarchy, contact pages and map integrations are just some of the features you can use to provide a good user experience.
 In addition your website should be responsive and mobile-friendly so that you retain that user experience no matter where your potential clients are or what device they’re using.